AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/oac-infra.md

 ---
  title: "The [!UICONTROL Infra] tab"
- description: The Infra tab isolates issues and causes of infrastructure problems.
+ description: The [!UICONTROL Infra] tab isolates issues and causes of infrastructure problems.
 ---

 # The [!UICONTROL Infra] tab